Dewalt-arch/pimpmyadlab/readme.md

   - If the machine did not reboot automatically :
     - Is the HYDRA-DC Domain Controller running and logged into as Administrator?
     - Are all vms on NAT(vmware) or NatNetwork(virtualbox) Per course instruction?
-    - Double check that you are using the correct username and password for Administrator on Hydra-DC to join the domain
+    - Double check your network setup in the hypervisor and re-run the script if it fails
-    - Try again with correct logon credentials

 # Workstation #2 Instructions: